 “We will never forget Hayden.
 We will work in her name”.

 We are incredibly grateful to Candice and her family, to the other presenters and judges, the students, and everyone who gave up their time and energy to be present at the event.

 We are also determined to continue brain tumour research.
 Thanks to our co-founders, we have a similar competition, The Pam and Rolando Del Maestro Family Undergraduate Student Research Competition Awards, where Undergraduate students can compete for monetary prizes.

-The competition is part of the Brain Tumour Research Symposium event which will take place on May 4, 2019, in London, Ontario, although students from across Canada can compete via live streaming.
-The deadline for students to submit letters of intent to compete is Wednesday, April 24, 2019.
-A similar event will also be held in the fall.
+The competition is part of the Brain Tumour Research Symposium event which will take place in Fall 2019, in London, Ontario, although students from across Canada can compete via live streaming.
+The deadline for students to submit letters of intent to compete will be announced.
+A similar event will also be held in the fall in Halifax, NS.

-We encourage everyone in the London, ON area who has an interest in brain tumour research to come out on May 4, 2019, for this free event.
+We encourage everyone in Halifax, NS and the London, ON area who has an interest in brain tumour research to come out for these free events.
 You will hear from researchers who are working on projects that we have funded, as well as watch these students compete.
-Register now.